 The Inventor IIS has the following basic features:

-- A removable cover on top reduces noise pollution from the process.
+- A removable cover on top reduces noise pollution from the printing process.

 - Indentations on the sides make for small handles for easy transportation.